bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schreier.md

 **Otto Schreier** worked in combinatorial group theory, particularly on subgroups of free groups and on knot groups.

 ### Mathematical Profile (Excerpt):
-* Theodor Schreier was born in Vienna, the son of the businessman Moritz Schreier and his wife Regina.
 * He studied at the Vienna School of Technology and, from 1899 to 1906, worked as a partner with Ernst Lindner (1870-1956) in the architect firm 'Ernst Lindner and Theodor Schreier'.
-* Theodor married Anna and they had one child, Otto, the subject of this biography.
-* Otto's father, Theodor, had undertaken military service before beginning to work as a partner in the architect's firm and, at the outbreak of war, he served in the Militärbaukommando which was involved in military construction.
 * Otto studied at the Döblingen Gymnasium situated in the northwest of Vienna near the Vienna Woods.
 * At the Gymnasium there were two students who were one year older than Schreier, namely Richard Kuhn (1900-1967) and Wolfgang Pauli.
 * One year younger than Schreier was Karl Menger and the two became close friends.